Get follow-along PBIX example

 So these two goals would be my mission here.
 Let's take a look at a dashboard example.

 At first glance, it looks good.
 It's very colorful with lots of information, so we can say it has good information density and shows a lot of detail.
 However, when you see something like this for the first time, you have no idea what to look for, where to click, or where to focus your attention.
 It's obviously some kind of a sales dashboard.
 Here in the left corner, there is some sales information and there is some profit information and new orders quantity.

 But if you're looking at your sales performance and look at this dashboard each month, it doesn't answer the most obvious question: "Is my sales performance good or bad?"

 That's a very, very simple question.
 But this picture doesn't tell you whether sales performance was good or bad.
 Is this information for one month or a particular period.
 Are you hitting your sales targets or not?
-There's no way to tell, even though this are trivial questions in a business.
+There's no way to tell, even though these are trivial questions in a business.

 But even if you find the answer, the next question arises.
 How good?
 How bad?
-Are we under-performing?
+Are we underperforming?
 Is it critical?
 Do we need to take action right now?
-Or is everything just awesome and business as usual, so we can move on?
+Or is everything just awesome and business, as usual, so we can move on?
 Again, this dashboard does not give us an answer.

 If the situation is bad or critical, the next obvious question is why.
 What happened?
 What went wrong and what went right?
 The dashboard shows the structure of sales by product and by product category.
-It has the breakdown by customer segments. and shows profit by month and product category.
+It has a breakdown by customer segments. and shows profit by month and product category.
 In the end, however, it's really hard to say: is this good or bad?